 The Kinesiology Club works to make a positive difference on campus and within the community.
 They work with other groups to facilitate recreational and fitness activities on campus (ie: i-Fit Club & AU “Biggest Losers” programs).
 Our activities are designed to promote development and networking opportunities related to Kinesiology.

-The Pre-Law Organization at Avila is a student run group with the sole purpose of preparing students to be successful in law school and legal careers.
+The Pre-Law Organization at Avila is a student-run group with the sole purpose of preparing students to be successful in law school and legal careers.
 We visit law schools, host guest speakers, and even set up internships.
 We focus all of our time on professional development and building our resumes for law school and beyond.
 Every member in the organization has a voice in deciding what our next course of action will be.

 Student Social Work Association (SSWA)

 SSWA is a student organization for Avila social work majors and anyone else interested in the field of Social Work.
-The club elects officers, is run by students, with input from the advisors.
-The purpose of the club is to promote awareness of social work, provide service to the community and to organize social activities for members.
+The club elects officers and is run by students, with input from the advisors.
+The purpose of the club is to promote awareness of social work, provide service to the community, and to organize social activities for members.
 The club offers a connecting point for students interested in the social work field.
 The club sponsors service projects and other activities throughout the academic year.

 health & wellness organizations